 A person is liable for trademark infringement by another if the person intentionally induced another to infringe the trademark.

-The plaintiff has the burden of proving each of the following by a preponderance of the evidence:
+The plaintiff [name] has the burden of proving each of the following by a preponderance of the evidence:

-First, [name of direct infringer] infringed the plaintiff’s trademark;
+First, [name of direct infringer] infringed the plaintiff [name]’s trademark;

-Second, the defendant intentionally induced [name of direct infringer] to infringe plaintiff’s trademark; and
+Second, the defendant [name] intentionally induced [name of direct infringer] to infringe plaintiff [name]’s trademark; and

-Third, the plaintiff was damaged by the infringement.
+Third, the plaintiff [name] was damaged by the infringement.

-If you find that the plaintiff has proved all these elements, your verdict should be for the plaintiff.
-If, on the other hand, the plaintiff has failed to prove any of these elements, your verdict should be for the defendant.
+If you find that the plaintiff [name] has proved all these elements, your verdict should be for the plaintiff [name].
+If, on the other hand, the plaintiff [name] has failed to prove any of these elements, your verdict should be for the defendant [name].

 Comment